yml/sandbox/concurrency/README.md

 }
 ```

-The beauty of the GO version is that it only takes 2 letters to move from the synchronous to a concurrent version `go` in front of the function call to `fibHandler(conn)`
+The beauty of GO is that it only takes 2 letters to move from the synchronous to a concurrent version `go` in front of the function call to `fibHandler(conn)`.
+In addition of this simplicity there is one obvious way to do it.

-.
+The python equivalent is way harder to pull off, one could argue that it is probably out of reach for a huge portion of experimented python developer.
+David Beazley illustrates very well the phenomenal diversity of approaches that could be taken, all broken to some extend.
+I am sure some other candidates comes to your mind: asyncio, twisted, tornado, ...

-The python equivalent is way harder to pull off I think it is probably out of reach for a huge portion of experimented python developer.
+Below you can see how the couroutines version would look like.

 ```
 from socket import *